 It's important to thoroughly ensure that all accounts and licenses are fully closed and terminated.

 How Long Does It Take To Dissolve an LLC in Pennsylvania?

 How Much Does It Cost to Dissolve an LLC in Pennsylvania ?

+You can use e-TIDES to close your Pennsylvania withholding account by filing a termination notice and paying any outstanding taxes.
 Your business must register with e-TIDES before filing its final return online, or you may print out the form for your specific entity (LLC) and mail it in.

 Can a Pennsylvania LLC Be Sued After It Is Dissolved?